veltzer/demos-db-mysql/number_of_digits_beside_int/README.md

 Means nothing to mysql.

 Note that the "SHOW CREATE TABLE" shows that MySQL doesn't even remember the "11".
+It does remember the size of varchar fields etc.

 References:
 - https://www.youtube.com/watch?v=xYl67AvQci8